Rie Kitahara: Early life and career

 Kitahara starred in the Japanese horror movie Joker Game, released on December 22, 2012.
 She also appeared in the drama remake, Kazoku Game, which aired on Fuji TV starting April 2013, as a girlfriend of a son of a prominent family member.

 On August 21, 2017, she announced she will be leaving NGT48.
 She graduated on April 18, 2018.

+Personal life

 On September 29, 2021, Kitahara announced her marriage to actor Hideyuki Kasahara.
+On July 11, 2024, Kitahara announced through her official social media account that she is expecting her first child, which is said to be due within this year.
+On November 29, she announced the birth of her first child, a baby girl.